Second Toe Crossover & MTP Instability — Predislocation Syndrome Michigan

 When conservative management fails or fixed deformity is present, surgical plantar plate repair restores second MTP stability: the torn plantar plate is accessed through a dorsal incision at the second MTP joint; the tear is repaired with suture anchors into the proximal phalanx; the extensor tendon is often lengthened and a flexor-to-extensor tendon transfer provides dynamic plantarflexion force; concurrent hammertoe correction is performed if necessary.
 Recovery: 2–3 weeks non-weight-bearing in a post-operative shoe, 6–8 weeks to full activity.
 Simultaneous hallux valgus correction at the same surgical session dramatically improves outcomes — removing the medial deforming force prevents recurrence of the crossover deformity.

 Dr. Tom Biernacki, DPM evaluates second MTP instability with the drawer test, dynamic ultrasound, and MRI coordination at Balance Foot & Ankle.
 Dynamic toe splinting and metatarsal offloading are initiated at the first visit for early-stage cases.
 Surgical consultation including plantar plate repair and concurrent bunion correction is available for advanced cases.
-Serving Howell, Brighton, Bloomfield Hills, Royal Oak, Auburn Hills, and all Southeast Michigan.
+Serving Howell, Brighton, Bloomfield Township, Royal Oak, Auburn Hills, and all Southeast Michigan.
 Book your evaluation or call (810) 206-1402.

 πŸ’Š Dr. Tom’s Pick: Doctor Hoy’s Natural Pain Relief